A senior disciple of Padmashree Bharati Shivaji and has performed Mohiniyattam extensively both within the country and abroad.

 Mohiniyattam is a traditional dance form of that developed and evolved in the state of Kerela.
 The art form revolves around graceful moves and the subtle art of expression.
 If you also wish to pick up this art form, these classes designed by Vinaya Narayanan will be an ideal bid for you!
 The all-level courses cover the technical and aesthetic aspects of this art form in a step-by-step strategised way.

-from Natyadarpana, Calicut under Guru Kalamandalam Vinodini & Centre for Mohiniyattam, Delhi under Guru Padmashree Bharati Shivaji
+Graduation from Natyadarpana, Calicut under Guru Kalamandalam Vinodini & Centre for Mohiniyattam, Delhi under Guru Padmashree Bharati Shivaji

-My own institute - Samarpana Mohiniyattam Kalari
+Founder - Samarpana Mohiniyattam Kalari

 These classes are designed in six levels.
 Those who wish to start afresh can start with level 1 and those who wish to resume from any stage of their learning can get their learning journeys customised.
 The following are the levels: